 -

-RE: Gas Meter Reading Using a Magnetometer
+Gas Meter Reading Using a Magnetometer -

-@Yveaux Hi thanks for the suggestion.
+Gas Meter Reading Using a Magnetometer@Yveaux Hi thanks for the suggestion.
 Basically the position I am using now gives me a very accurate signal.
 It is more the small changes in the Sine curve which could result in miss reading.
 But I have added some filtering by appying a running average.

 I have tried other position just to see the results.
 Basically if you stick it to close to the magnet used, like the official reed position it will go in overload and magnetic reading is maximized for a period.